Apr. 16, 2021

 Dr. Berding is author of various books, some academic (such as Polycarp and Paul), some semi-academic (such as What Are Spiritual Gifts?
 Rethinking the Conventional View), others for-the-classroom (such as Sing and Learn New Testament Greek or The Apostolic Fathers: A Narrative Introduction), and still others for-the-church (such as Walking in the Spirit or Bible Revival: Recommitting Ourselves to One Book, or How to Live an 'In Christ' Life).
 He has published articles in such journals as the Journal of the Evangelical Theological Society, Vigiliae Christianae, New Testament Studies, and Journal of Early Christian Studies.
 He is the director of Bible Fluency: Sing It, See It, Study It (biblefluency.com), and edits the Good Book Blog.
 Before coming to Talbot, Dr. Berding was a church planter in the Middle East and taught at Nyack College just north of New York City.
-He has a heart for God and ministry, has written many worship songs, and has served as a worship pastor in local church ministry.
-Along with being a professor, he presently serves as an overseer at Redemption Hill Church in Whittier, California.
+He has a heart for God and ministry, has written many worship songs, and has served as a worship pastor in local church ministry, and is an Overseer at Redemption Hill Church in Whittier, California.
 He regularly blogs at Kindle Afresh: The Blog and Website of Kenneth Berding (kennethberding.com) and at The Good Book Blog.